netlibs/io.netlibs.fluctuate/README.md

-# Fluctuate: HTTP/WS frontend router
+# Fluctuate: HTTP/WS frontend Jersey2/Netty

 A HTTP and WebSocket router and offload engine.